samuelrajgarikimukku/ATS-Resume-Screener/README.md

 It acts as a personal career assistant, providing five distinct functions:

-Honest Resume Evaluation: Simulates a technical recruiter's feedback.
+1. Honest Resume Evaluation: Simulates a technical recruiter's feedback.

-Skills Gap Analysis: Acts as a career coach to identify missing skills.
+2. Skills Gap Analysis: Acts as a career coach to identify missing skills.

-ATS Match Score: Simulates an Applicant Tracking System (ATS) to give a match percentage and identify missing keywords.
+3. ATS Match Score: Simulates an Applicant Tracking System (ATS) to give a match percentage and identify missing keywords.

-Resume Rewriting: Acts as a professional resume writer to optimize your resume for ATS.
+4. Resume Rewriting: Acts as a professional resume writer to optimize your resume for ATS.

-Interview Prep: Generates tailored technical and HR questions with sample answers based on the resume and job description.
+5. Interview Prep: Generates tailored technical and HR questions with sample answers based on the resume and job description.

 The application is built to be robust, with a graceful fallback to a command-line interface (CLI) if streamlit is not installed, and includes offline-capable unit tests.

-Key Features
+## Key Features
-🖥️ Dual Interface: Run as a user-friendly Streamlit web app or as a robust CLI tool.
+- 🖥️ Dual Interface: Run as a user-friendly Streamlit web app or as a robust CLI tool.

-🧠 Five-in-One Career Assistant: Access five different AI personas (Recruiter, Coach, ATS Engine, Resume Writer, Interviewer) for comprehensive job application support.
+- 🧠 Five-in-One Career Assistant: Access five different AI personas (Recruiter, Coach, ATS Engine, Resume Writer, Interviewer) for comprehensive job application support.

-📄 PDF File Processing: Uses the Gemini API's file uploading capability to directly analyze PDF resumes, ensuring accurate content extraction.
+- 📄 PDF File Processing: Uses the Gemini API's file uploading capability to directly analyze PDF resumes, ensuring accurate content extraction.

-🔄 Robust API Handling: Includes logic to poll the API while the file is processing and provides automatic cleanup of uploaded files.
+- 🔄 Robust API Handling: Includes logic to poll the API while the file is processing and provides automatic cleanup of uploaded files.

-🧪 Built-in Unit Tests: Comes with a unittest suite that mocks all external google.generativeai calls, allowing for safe and fast offline testing of the core logic.
+- 🧪 Built-in Unit Tests: Comes with a unittest suite that mocks all external google.generativeai calls, allowing for safe and fast offline testing of the core logic.

-🚀 Getting Started
+## 🚀 Getting Started
 1. Prerequisites
-Python 3.8+
+    - Python 3.8+

-A Google Gemini API Key.
+    - A Google Gemini API Key.
 You can get one from Google AI Studio.

 2. Installation
-Clone the repository (or save the script):
+    1. Clone the repository (or save the script): git clone [your-repo-url] cd [your-repo-directory]

-Bash

-git clone [your-repo-url]
-cd [your-repo-directory]
     (Or, just save the Python file as app.py)

 Create and activate a virtual environment: